Orange-OpenSource/a11y-guidelines/src/en/articles/group.md

 #### Examples

 For a podcast playback control panel, it's a good idea to group the audio playback buttons.
-This is a visually identifiable logical group, and therefore easily recognizable by the ATs (Assistive Tecnologies).
+This is a visually identifiable logical group, and therefore should be identified for the ATs (Assistive Technologies).

 ```html
 <div role="group" aria-label="Podcast Audio Controller">